This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 There’s a variety of Hall of Famers, ably backed by one of the best rookie cards in the sport.
 (Of course, we’re talking about Griffey Jr.)

-If we had to make a snap decision, we’d always opt for his card over the others that made the list, especially if you’re looking for a long-term investment option which should provide a good ROI.
+If we had to make a snap decision, we’d always opt for his card over the others that made the list, especially if you’re looking for a long-term investment option that should provide a good ROI.